rec/recs/README.md

-# recs: record everything, automatically
+#  🎬 recs: record everything, automatically 🎬

-Want to rip through a large number of old cassettes or LPs but don't want to keep starting and stopping a program?
-Want something that just automatically watches and records?
-Well, I certainly do anyway.
+### Why should there be a record button at all?

+I wanted to digitize a huge number of cassettes and LPs, so I wanted a program that ran in the background and recorded everything except silence.

+Nothing like that existed so I wrote it.
+Free, open-source, configurable.

 `recs` records any or every audio input on your machine, intelligently filters out silence, and stores the results in named, organized files.

-Pre-beta, eta winter 2023.
+### Usage

 ```
- Usage: python -m recs [OPTIONS]
+ Usage: recs [OPTIONS]

  Record everything coming in